Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 - process B completes and updates its state
 - process A continues

-...is done synchronously without any schedueling or OS-level context switching - just like a function call from A to B.
+...is done synchronously without any scheduling or OS-level context switching - just like a function call from A to B.

 You synchronise processes when it's important that the receiving process handles the messages *right away*.